coastwatch-training/CoastWatch-Tutorials/README.md

 ### Questions?

-If you need any further assistance or questions, please submit an issue on github.
+If you need any further assistance, questions or error reporting, please submit an issue on github.